 - aimless walking.

 The incubation period in natural infections has ranged from 5-16 days.
-There are no specific or unique clinical signs for HeV infection in a sick animal.
+There are no specific or unique clinical signs for Hendra virus infection in a sick animal.

-If you notice a sudden onset of illness in your horse or your horse has died suddenly, and you live in an area where there is a population of flying foxes that could come in contact with your horse, or your horse has travelled from Queensland or northern NSW recently, contact your vet or the Emergency Animal Disease Hotline on 1800 675 888.
+If you notice a sudden onset of illness in your horse or your horse has died suddenly and your horse could have come into contact with flying foxes, contact your vet or the Emergency Animal Disease Hotline on 1800 675 888.

 Protecting your horses from Hendra virus